s-20/unnamed/Skills.md

 Alternately, a Focus could be attached to a specific item (Grandfather's Sword, My Custom Cyberdeck, etc.).
 If you lose the item, you may lose access to the Focus until you find some way to replace what you've lost (a new custom cyberdeck that takes thousands of credits and months of tweaking to set up, tracking down the sword's dwarven maker to craft another, etc.).

-In the skill list above, examples of foci are given for each skill.
-Use these as a guideline.
+In the skill list above, examples of foci are given for each talent group.

 ### Starting Characters - Foci

 As indicated above, any Skill with a [Stack](Stack.md) of 5 or higher gets a free Focus with a Stack of 1.

 In addition, you can use Skill Points to buy additional stacks of Foci at a 1:2 rate (one Skill Point will get you 2 stack of Foci).
-You may spend up to 4 Skill Points in this manner.
+You may spend up to 5 Skill Points in this manner.

-Starting characters can't have a stack above 2 in any given focus.
+Once a Foci reaches a Stack of 5, it becomes much more difficult to improve, and the cost doubles (to 1 Skill Point per Stack).
+This cost doubles again to 2 per 1 Stack after 10.

+Foci are hard capped at 15, just like Skills.

 ## Character Creation: What's Next